128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-udp    Use UDP protocol to communicate with syslog server. tcp    Use TCP protocol to communicate with syslog server. tls    Use TLS over TCP protocol to communicate with syslog server.
+- udp: Use UDP protocol to communicate with syslog server.
+- tcp: Use TCP protocol to communicate with syslog server.
+- tls: Use TLS over TCP protocol to communicate with syslog server.

 ## `configure authority router system syslog server`